buildpacks/rfcs/text/0000-dockerfiles.md

 * Phase 2: build.Dockerfiles can be used to extend the build time base image
   * 2a: `pack` applies the build.Dockerfiles
   * 2b: the lifecycle applies the build.Dockerfiles using kaniko
-* Phase 3: Dockerfiles and / or run.Dockerfiles can be used to extend the runtime base image
+* Phase 3: run.Dockerfiles can be used to extend the runtime base image
   * 3a: `pack` applies the run.Dockerfiles
   * 3b: the lifecycle applies the run.Dockerfiles using kaniko